Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Endocytosis

-Answer is C: Osmosis is a word that is reserved for the movement of water through a membrane.
+Answer is C: Osmosis is a word that is reserved for the movement of water through a membrane. - What is the tissue that covers the body surface and lines internal tubes called?

 A. Epithelial tissue